CivicActions/site-evaluation-tools/digital.gov-scan-upload.js.md

 ### The script performs the following steps:

 1. Downloads a CSV file from the Site Scanning page.
-2. Renames the file with the current date.
+1. Renames the file with the current date.
-3. Authenticates with Google Sheets using provided credentials.
+1. Authenticates with Google Sheets using provided credentials.
-4. Uploads the CSV data to a new sheet in the specified Google Sheets document.
+1. Uploads the CSV data to a new sheet in the specified Google Sheets document.
-5. Updates an “Introduction” sheet in the Google Sheets document with the title of the newly created sheet.
+1. Updates an “Introduction” sheet in the Google Sheets document with the title of the newly created sheet.

 ### Advantages

 * Data Aggregation: The data is easier to consume in a Google Sheets format than in a CSV file.
-* Data Integrity: Changes in the data structure can be detected, allowing for error checking.
-* Accountability: Highlighting agencies that are falling behind can encourage improvements.
+* Data Integrity: Changes in the data structure can be detected, allowing for error checking. digital.gov-scan-upload.js.mdAccountability: Highlighting agencies that are falling behind can encourage improvements.
 Monitoring and visibility are key.

 ## Google Sheets Document